Crochet Rainbow Baby Sweater Pattern

 We have already finished the first round.

-To knit the other sleeve, we hook a yarn over where we finished Row 11, but on the other side.
-We repeat the steps from Rows 12 to 29 to knit this sleeve.
+To knit the other sleeve, attach the yarn to the stitch where you finished row 11, but on the other side.
+Then repeat the steps from rows 12 to 29 to knit this sleeve.

 C) BODY

-We hook a yarn in one of the armholes, where we finished Rnd 11.
-We are going to knit the body of the sweater downwards in the round, knitting the 38 stitches on each side, which gives us rows of 76 stitches.
+We attach the yarn to one of the armholes, where we finished row 11.
+We will knit the body of the sweater downwards in the round, knitting the 38 stitches on each side, which gives us rounds of 76 stitches.

-On the first row of the body (which would be Row 12 if we continue from the beginning of the neck down), to cover the gap between the armholes when moving from one side to the other, we'll also work in the stitches where we made the sl sts to join the sides in Row 11.
-We'll call these stitches "Joining Stitches."
-On the first row, we'll find 4 joining stitches.
+On the first row of the body (which would be row 12 if we continue from the beginning of the neck downwards), to cover the armhole gap when going from one side to the other, we will also knit in the stitches where we made the slip stitches to join the sides in row 11.
+We will call these stitches "joining stitches".
+When working the first row, we will find 4 joining stitches.

-R12 - Work 2 SC (the first joining stitch and the next one), 36 SC, 2 SC (the stitch before the joining stitch and the second joining stitch), again 2 SC (the third joining stitch and the next one), 36 SC, 2 SC (the stitch before the last joining stitch and the last joining stitch).
-There are 38 stitches left on each side, for a total of 76 stitches on the row.
+Round 12 - Knit 2 dc together (the first joining stitch and the next one), 36 dc, 2 dc together (the stitch before the joining stitch and the second joining stitch), again 2 dc together (the third joining stitch and the next one), 36 dc, 2 dc together (the stitch before the last joining stitch and the last joining stitch).
+We have 38 stitches left on each side, a total of 76 stitches for the round.

 V13 to 22 - 76 PA